How does Express Entry Program (EE) work?

 While travelling to Canada for the first time after receiving your permanent residency, you should inform the border officer in case you are carrying more than CAD 10,000.

 a.
-Filling out the form online
+Filling out your Express Entry form online

 One of the first things you need to do while immigration to Canada is submitting your profile into the Express Entry pool.
 Once in the pool, you are placed with other eligible candidates.
-Your human capital factors will determine your score.
+Your human capital factors will determine your Comprehensive Ranking Score.
 Should you be one of the top candidates in the pool, you are sent an invitation to apply (ITA).
 Submitting your Express Entry profile does not always guarantee an ITA.
 You are required to answer a few questions to check your eligibility.
 This should usually take around fifteen minutes to complete.
 If you are married, one of you has to be the principal applicant while the other goes on to be listed as a spouse.
-To qualify the primary (principal) applicant must meet the requirements for eligibility by earning the most points in under the Federal Skilled Workers Program (FSWP) and the Express Entry via the Comprehensive Ranking System.
+To qualify the primary (principal) applicant must meet the requirements for eligibility by earning the most points in under the Federal Skilled Workers Program (FSWP) and the Express Entry Program via the Comprehensive Ranking System.

 b.
 Creating you Express Entry Profile